miladesmailpour/quiz-code/README.md

         git commit -m "[your comment]"
         git push origin master/main

-- Checkout to the module (the challenge you want to used and deploy)
+- Checkout the module (the challenge you want to use and deploy)
-  # Checkout to the disred challage :
+  # Checkout to the desired challenge :
        git checkout module[n]
   # Verifing :
        git status
   # [Make the change you wish to have]
-       What do you think needed to improve?
+       What do you think needs to improve?
   # Commiting to local and updating the GitHub repo:
          git add .
          git commit -m "[your comment]"